Data synthesis and adversarial networks: A review and meta-analysis in cancer imaging: Cancer Imaging Challenges Addressed by Data Synthesis and Adversarial Networks

-\paragraph{GAN Tumour Progression Modelling Examples} Relating to Figure \ref{fig:overview}(p), GANs can not only diversify the training data, but can also be applied to simulate and explore disease progression scenarios~\cite{elazab2020gpgan}.
-For instance, Elazab et al~\cite{elazab2020gpgan} propose GP-GAN, which uses stacked 3D conditional GANs for growth prediction of glioma based on longitudinal MR images.
-The generator is based on the U-Net architecture~\cite{ronneberger2015u} and the segmented feature maps are used in the training process.
-Kim et al~\cite{kim2019hepaticcgan} trained a CycleGAN on concatenated pre-treatment MR, CT and dose images (i.e. resulting in one 3-channel image) of patients with hepatocellular carcinoma to generate follow-up enhanced MR images.
+\paragraph{GAN Tumour Progression Modelling Examples} Relating to Figure \ref{fig:overview}(p), GANs can not only diversify the training data, but can also be applied to simulate and explore disease progression scenarios~\citep{elazab2020gpgan}.
+For instance,~\citet{elazab2020gpgan} propose GP-GAN, which uses stacked 3D conditional GANs for growth prediction of glioma based on longitudinal MR images.
+The generator is based on the U-Net architecture~\citep{ronneberger2015u} and the segmented feature maps are used in the training process. \citet{kim2019hepaticcgan} trained a CycleGAN on concatenated pre-treatment MR, CT and dose images (i.e. resulting in one 3-channel image) of patients with hepatocellular carcinoma to generate follow-up enhanced MR images.
 This enables tumour image progression prediction after radiation treatment, whereby CycleGAN outperformed a vanilla GAN baseline.

-Li et al's~\cite{li2020dc} proposed deep convolutional (DC)~\cite{radford2015unsupervised} - AlexNet (AL)~\cite{krizhevsky2012imagenet} GAN (DC-AL GAN) is trained on longitudinal diffusion tensor imaging (DTI) data of pseudoprogression (PsP) and true tumour progression (TTP) in glioblastoma multiforme (GBM) patients.
-Both of these progression types can occur after standard treatment\footnote{Pseudoprogression occurs in 20-30\% of GBM patients~\cite{li2020dc}.} and they are often difficult to differentiate due to similarities in shape and intensity.
+The deep convolutional (DC)~\citep{radford2015unsupervised} - AlexNet (AL)~\citep{krizhevsky2012imagenet} GAN (DC-AL GAN) proposed by \citet{li2020dc} is trained on longitudinal diffusion tensor imaging (DTI) data of pseudoprogression (PsP) and true tumour progression (TTP) in glioblastoma multiforme (GBM) patients.
+Both of these progression types can occur after standard treatment\footnote{Pseudoprogression occurs in 20-30\% of GBM patients~\citep{li2020dc}.} and they are often difficult to differentiate due to similarities in shape and intensity.
 In DC-AL GAN, representations are extracted from various layers of its AlexNet discriminator that is trained on discriminating between real and generated DTI images.
 These representations are then used to train a support vector machine (SVM) classifier to distinguish between PsP and TTP samples achieving promising performance.